cloudspeak/libcf/README.md

 The `Template` class and resource classes naturally serialize to valid CloudFormation templates, although the `json` and `prettyJson` accessors are provided for convenience.

-## Other template properties
+## Builder-like methods

-Libcf does not yet provide strong typing for template attributes other than `Resources`, such as `Metadata`, `Outputs`, etc., however these attributes do exist on the template class.
-There are also methods named `setMetadata`, `setOutputs`, etc. which return the template object, thus allowing them to be used in a builder-like pattern:
+Libcf also provides strong typing for other template attributes such as `Metadata`, `Outputs`, etc.  Each template attribute, including `Resources`, has methods such as `addOutputs`, `setOutputs` etc. which return the template object, thus allowing them to be used in a builder-like pattern:

 ```javascript
 let template = new Template({